guiuiy/cse15l-lab-reports/lab3.md

 $ grep -v 'a' technical/government/About_LSC
 grep: technical/government/About_LSC: Is a directory
 ```
-For `-v` in addition with `grep`, it output the lines that DID NOT have the given argument and this is useful if we want to look for lines without certain keywords or phrases in them.

 `grep -L`
+For `-L` in addition with `grep`, it output names of the files that DID NOT have the given argument in them and this is useful if we want to look for files without certain keywords or phrases in them.
 ```
 bblu2@bluLT MINGW64 ~/OneDrive/Documents/GitHub/docsearch (main)
 $ grep -L 'z' technical/biomed/*.txt